Joe Manchin: Early life and education

-Joseph Manchin III was born on August 24, 1947, in Farmington, West Virginia, a small coal mining town, the second of five children of Mary O. (née Gouzd) and John Manchin.
-The name "Manchin" was derived from the Italian name "Mancini".
-His father was of Italian descent (from the town of San Giovanni in Fiore, in Calabria) and his maternal grandparents were Czechoslovak immigrants.
-He is a member of the Friends of Wales Caucus.
+Joseph Anthony Manchin III was born on August 24, 1947, in Farmington, West Virginia, a small coal mining town.
+He is the second of five children of Mary Olga (née Gouzd) and John Manchin.
+The name "Manchin" was derived from the Italian name "Mancina".
+His father was of Italian descent, and his paternal grandparents emigrated to the United States from the town of San Giovanni in Fiore, in Calabria.
+Manchin's maternal grandparents were immigrants to the US from the Moravian-Silesian Region of the Czech Republic.
+Charles Gouzd born in Poruba (Orlová) and Maria Lucia (née Michalík) born in Heřmanice (Ostrava).

-Manchin's father owned a carpet and furniture store, and his grandfather, Joseph Manchin, owned a grocery store.
-His father and his grandfather both served as Farmington's mayor.
-His uncle A.J.
-Manchin was a member of the West Virginia House of Delegates and later the West Virginia Secretary of State and Treasurer.
+Manchin's father owned a carpet and furniture store, and his grandfather, Joseph Manchin (Giuseppe Mancina), owned a grocery store.
+His father and his grandfather each served as mayor of Farmington.
+Manchin's uncle, A. James Manchin, was a member of the West Virginia House of Delegates and later served as West Virginia Secretary of State and Treasurer.

 Manchin graduated from Farmington High School in 1965.
 He entered West Virginia University on a football scholarship in 1965, but an injury during practice ended his football career.
 Manchin graduated in 1970 with a degree in business administration and went to work for his family's business.

-Manchin has been a close friend of Alabama Crimson Tide football coach Nick Saban since childhood.
+Manchin has been a close friend of former Alabama Crimson Tide football coach Nick Saban since childhood.